rubyonjets/jets/docs/_docs/debugging-payloads.md

 title: Debugging Event Payloads
 ---

 Here are examples of event payloads for a typical CRUD controller.
+You must always specify the `path` key.

 Action | Payload | Notes
 --- | --- | ---